Successfully investing in Great Britain

 German businesses encounter several challenges in the UK market, particularly concerning customs procedures, VAT treatment, and the increasing divergence in regulatory standards following Brexit.
 Employment legislation and visa rules for EU nationals continue to create operational obstacles.
 Moreover, shifting data protection frameworks and the UK’s potential move away from the GDPR further complicate matters for companies operating across both jurisdictions.
 Nonetheless, strong trade ties and cultural alignment between Germany and the United Kingdom continue to foster cooperation.
 Encouragingly, the UK government announced last week an “agreement in principle” aimed at improving EU-UK trade relations, which could help alleviate many of these ongoing issues.

-What impact does the UK’s climate policy have on German companies?
+What impact does the United Kingdom’s climate policy have on German companies?

 The UK government has committed to ambitious climate objectives, targeting net-zero emissions by 2050, with interim milestones already shaping policy direction and investment flows.
 Areas like offshore wind, hydrogen energy, and carbon capture are receiving substantial funding and drawing international collaboration.
 In parallel, the United Kingdom is developing regulatory frameworks to support green finance and sustainability reporting.
 For German companies in the energy and industrial sectors, this evolving landscape offers opportunities for strategic collaboration, while also presenting new compliance requirements.

-In your opinion, how will Great Britain develop?
+In your opinion, how will the United Kingdom develop?

 Contact